-Throughout this section, S{\bullet} will be a finitely generated graded ring over A, generated in degree 1.
+Throughout this section, S• will be a finitely generated graded ring over A, generated in degree 1.
 We will prove the following result.

 16.3.1.
-Theorem. - Any coherent sheaf \mathcal{F} on Proj S ${\bullet}$ can be presented in the form
+Theorem. - Any coherent sheaf \mathcal{F} on Proj S• can be presented in the form

-$$\bigoplus{finite} \mathcal{O}(-n) \to \mathcal{F} \to 0.$$
+$$\oplus{finite} \mathcal{O}(-n) \to \mathcal{F} \to 0.$$

-Because we can work with the line bundles $\mathcal{O}(-n)$ in a hands-on way, this result will give us great control over all coherent sheaves (and in particular, vector bundles) on $\operatorname{Proj} S{\bullet}$.
-As just a first example, it will allow us to show that every coherent sheaf on a projective k-scheme has a finite-dimensional space of global sections (Corollary 20.1.3).
+Because we can work with the line bundles O(-n) in a hands-on way, this result will give us great control over all coherent sheaves (and in particular, vector bundles) on Proj S•.
+As just a first example, it will allow us to show that every coherent sheaf on a projective k-scheme has a finite-dimensional space of global sections (Corollary 20.1.4).
 (This fact will grow up to be the fact that the higher pushforward of coherent sheaves under proper morphisms are also coherent, see Theorem 20.7.1(d) and Grothendieck's Coherence Theorem 20.8.1.)

-Rather than proceeding directly to a proof, we use this as an excuse to introduce notions that are useful in wider circumstances (global generation, base-point-freeness, ampleness), and their interrelationships.
+Rather than proceeding directly to a proof, we use this as an excuse to introduce notions that are useful in wider circumstances (global generation, base-pointfreeness, ampleness), and their interrelationships.
 But first we use it as an excuse to mention an important result.